gautambaghel/terraform-scanner-runtask-action/README.md

 * Run task endpoint validation needs to happen locally for the first run
 * Terraform cloud workflows can only work through GitHub Action
+* Only API & CLI based workflows work for a Terraform Cloud workspace